Eileen de Villa

-Eileen Patricia de Villa is an American-Canadian physician and public servant who has served as Medical Officer of Health for the City of Toronto since 2017, leading the Toronto Public Health unit.
+Eileen Patricia de Villa is a Canadian physician and public servant who was the medical officer of health for the City of Toronto from 2017 to 2024, leading the Toronto Public Health unit.

 She is an adjunct professor at the Dalla Lana School of Public Health at the University of Toronto.
 De Villa is most well known for her role in Toronto's response to the COVID-19 pandemic.
 She was formerly the medical officer of health for Peel Region.

 Early life and education

 De Villa is the daughter of cardiologist Dr. Maria Antonina "Nenette" de Villa and obstetrician/gynecologist Dr. Guillermo "Jun" de Villa.
 She was born in Boston, Massachusetts, and briefly lived in the Philippines between 1972 and 1975 before her family fled to Canada.
 Her parents were both influential in the Filipino community in Toronto, laying the groundwork for what is now the Filipino Centre Toronto.

 She attended Havergal College then McGill University, where she received her bachelor of science (BSc) degree in psychology and women's studies in 1991.
 When she graduated, she became an intern at the United Nations, moving to Vienna to work with the UN Industrial Development Organization supporting developing countries.
 Through that experience, she became interested in international health.

 She then received her master of health science (MHSc) degree in health promotion at the University of Toronto and continued securing internships through the United Nations, including one with the International Conference on Population and Development.

 De Villa then decided to go to medical school, receiving her doctor of medicine (MD) degree from the University of Toronto in 1998.
 She completed her residency in family medicine in 2000 and in community medicine (public health) in 2004.
 She later received a master of business administration (MBA) degree from the Schulich School of Business at York University.